pranitsh/TuneEase/README.md

 ## Requirements

 - You will need more than 8 gb of RAM for the checkpoint.pth the original researchers provided.
-16 gb is recommended.
+16 gb RAM is recommended.
 - 6-7 gb of disk space, depending on the operating system.

 ## Installing